kdebisschop/rundeck-rancher-node-plugin/README.md

 ### Rancher File Copier

 Copies files to a node.
 Can be configured to use Rancher CLI if it is installed and available.
-Otherwise assembles file from Base64-encoded parts transmitted via Rancher API.
+Otherwise, assembles files from Base64-encoded parts transmitted via Rancher API.

 To distribute to all containers in a stack's service, omit the filter for "seen".